jrc03c/js-math-tools/readme.md

 Returns an identity matrix of size `n` ✕ `n`.

-## `indexOf(x, fn)`
+## `indexOf(x, matcher)`

-Returns the index of the first value that causes the `fn` function to evaluate to true when evaluated on every item in `x`.
+Returns the index of the first value that matches the `matcher`, where `matcher` is either a function or any other value type.
+If `matcher` is a function, then `indexOf` returns the first value for which the `matcher` function returns `true` when evaluated on all values of `x`.
+If `matcher` is a value of any other type, then the `indexOf` function returns the index of the first value that is equal to `matcher` (where equality is tested using the `isEqual` function, meaning that even non-identical objects can be considered to be equal if all of their members are equal).
 Note that `x` can be an arbitrarily nested array (or `Series` or `DataFrame`) _or_ an object.
 All of those types are searched to any depth.
 If `x` is an object, then the returned index represents the path down through the keys and values of the object to the relevant value.
 Also note that _keys_ of objects are not evaluated; only an object's _values_ are evaluated.

 ## `inferType(x)`